- Send with Email

 - Share to Twitter

 The project addresses the need to support the implementation of fundamental rights at the local and regional level with concrete tools and good practice examples.
-The project will provide policy makers with practical tools and models for effective multi-level cooperation in implementing fundamental rights.
+The project provides policy makers with practical tools and models for effective multi-level cooperation in implementing fundamental rights.
 Through focus group research with local and national officials in a number of pilot countries, the FRA has mapped and analysed existing practices, challenges and tested solutions.
-Lessons learned, tools and practical advice will be compiled in an online toolkit for fundamental rights actors across the different levels of government.
+Lessons learned, tools and practical advice have been compiled in an online toolkit for fundamental rights actors across the different levels of government.